UBC-MDS/DSCI532_Davy_Reza/Milestone3_Writeup.md

 ### Updates since Milestone 2

-As mentioned earlier, we focus on improve the design of the app since milestone2.
+As mentioned earlier, we focused on improving the design of the app since milestone 2.

 -   We have added a dark theme to the app.